Everything the Apple Watch can do without an iPhone

 The Series 0, Series 1, and Series 2 Apple Watch don't have a cellular antenna, which means they rely on the iPhone's data connection to use Siri, check your messages, and the like.
 But they (along with the Cellular-enabled Series 3) do have a Wi-Fi antenna — and if your watch is running watchOS 2 or later, any time you visit a place with a recognized Wi-Fi network, your Apple Watch will automatically hop on that network for internet access.

-Essentially, if you're in an area where you've connected to Wi-Fi with your iPhone, iPad, or Mac previously, and said Wi-Fi hotspot doesn't require a secondary interstitial, your Apple Watch should connect to the internet.
+But general rule of thumb: If you're in an area where you've connected to Wi-Fi with your iPhone, iPad, or Mac previously, and said Wi-Fi hotspot doesn't require a secondary interstitial, your Apple Watch should connect to the internet.
 You can check if you're connected by swiping up from the bottom of the screen to invoke Control Center.

 It runs standalone third-party apps